rotichtimothy/rotichtimothy/README.md

 - **[Billing System](https://github.com/rotichtimothy/Billing-System)**: The Billing System is written in Python.
 It contains the necessary files to implement a basic billing system.
 - **[Password Generator](https://github.com/rotichtimothy/Password-Generator)**: The Password Generator is a Python-based project.
 It contains a script named password-generator.py which generates passwords.
 - **[Simple Calculator](https://github.com/rotichtimothy/simple-calculator)**: The Simple Calculator is a Python-based project.
 It includes a single script named calculator.py.
 This script implements basic calculator functionalities.
+- **[To Do List App](https://github.com/rotichtimothy/to-do-list-app)**: The To Do List App is a simple web-based application built using HTML, CSS, and JavaScript.
+It contains three files: index.html, styles.css, and scripts.js.
+These files collectively implement a basic to-do list application, allowing users to add, manage, and track tasks.

 ---